ow2-proactive/connector-matlab-scilab/README.txt

       val = PAwaitFor(r)

-    - Read the documentation of ProActive Scheduler Toolbox from the Matlab help for more info on how to use the toolbox
+    - Read the documentation of Matlab Connector Toolbox from the Matlab help for more info on how to use the toolbox

 * If you use Scilab :